ckelner/cloud-fidius/README.md

 ```

 Then you'll need to set the `AWS_PROFILE` environment variable to equal `YOUR_PROFILE_NAME`
 from the `~/.aws/config` that you want to use.
-In this way you specify multiple
+In this way you can specify multiple
 profiles and switch between them easily.
 This allows Fidius to be run between multiple
 environments with some ease.